Uplift Student Outcomes With a Master of Education in School Counseling

 For example, William & Mary’s master of education in school counseling prioritizes social justice while another program may have other priorities.
 Before committing to an advanced degree program, think deeply about your individual goals and how the program supports you in achieving them.

 An M.Ed. usually has a different center point than an M.A. or M.S. in Education.
 Those degrees focus more on pedagogy and classroom work.
 The M.S. usually emphasizes research, while the M.A. has a more practical orientation.

 The M.Ed. path is more for a professional who intends to work in counseling, administration or curriculum design.
 Your M.Ed. can prepare you to move out of the classroom and create positive change throughout an educational system from an advanced leadership position.
-Read more about career outcomes for William & Mary M.Ed. graduates or ask an admissions counselor.
+Read more about career outcomes for William & Mary M.Ed. graduates or ask an Admissions Outreach Advisor.

 William & Mary’s M.Ed.
 Program is Highly Ranked and Highly Relevant